motorcycle tours cambodia & LAOS

 Accommodation will be in a quality hotel with a rooftop pool.

 The first riding day of this Ho Chi Minh Trail motorcycle tour!
 After a buffet breakfast on the rooftop terrace with views over the Tonle Sap & Mekong River, we’ll jump on the bikes, start the engines leave the bustle of Phnom Penh city behind us.
 Crossing the mighty Mekong River on a local ferry, we’ll then head north, riding alongside the river all the way to the riverside town of Kampong Cham, where we will spend the night.
-We’ll ride a fantastic mix of roads, dirt roads and trails, cross a river island and finish the day by riding an incredible 800m long bridge made entirely out of bamboo before reaching our destination.
-After dinner, then the town offers everything from Karaoke to massage, and probably both at the same time!
+We’ll ride a fantastic mix of roads, dirt roads and trails, cross a river island and finish the day by ripping along a sandy river beach.

 Accommodation will be in an excellent, newly built riverside hotel with a rooftop bar & restaurant.